Don’t let the multi-million-dollar marketing budgets of giants like Amazon and Walmart discourage you:

 4. Focus on cost-effective marketing channels.

-The best way to nail down that targeting and maximize your marketing investment?
-Using the channels that are most suited to a quick return.
+By using the channels that are most suited to a quick return.

 Typically, small business owners find this success with social media advertising, paid search advertising, and email marketing.